Vishvesh1542/Organic-Notes/Reagents.md

 - $\ce{Dil.
 HgSO_{4} and H_{2}SO_{4}}$ is another good reducing agent

 - $\ce{NaNH_{2}}$ is a strong base that can turn vicinal dihalides into alkynes

+## Benzene Related

+- $\ce{Red hot Fe tube at 873 K}$ is a reagent used to prepare Benzene from Acetylene by polymerization